The role of passwords in HIPAA compliance

 How can Specops Password Policy facilitate HIPAA compliance?

 Specops Password Policy helps organizations meet HIPAA requirements by allowing IT departments to create rich password policies that enhance password security in Active Directory and enforce those rules beyond Active Directory.
-You can create any password rule while using important features such as preventing the use of dictionary words or requiring the use of passphrases rather than passwords.
+You can create any password rule while using important features such as blacklisting compromised passwords or requiring the use of passphrases rather than passwords.